Reasoning about expression evaluation under interference: Wide-spectrum language

-Our language consists of a complete lattice of commands with partial order, $c \refsto d$, meaning command $c$ is refined (or implemented) by command $d$, so that non-deterministic choice ($c \nondet d$) is the lattice join and strong conjunction ($c \meet d$) is the lattice meet \cite{AFfGRGRACP,FM2016atomicSteps,FMJournalAtomicSteps}.
-The lattice is complete so that, for a set of commands $C$, non-deterministic choice $\Nondet C$ and strong conjunction $\Meet C$ are defined as the least upper bound and greatest lower bound, respectively.
-The semantic model for the lattice of commands consists of sets of traces \cite{DaSMfaWSLwC}.
-Each trace consists of a sequence of state-to-state transitions each of which is labeled as either a program ($\pstepd$) or environment ($\estepd$) transition \cite{Aczel83}, as in \reffig{rely-guar}.
+The semantic model for the lattice of commands consists of sets of Aczel traces \cite{Aczel83,DeRoever01,DaSMfaWSLwC}.
+An Aczel trace consists of a sequence of state-to-state transitions each of which is labeled as either a program ($\pstepd$) or environment ($\estepd$) transition, as in \reffig{rely-guar}.
 A trace may be either terminating, aborting or incomplete.
 Sets of traces corresponding to commands are prefix closed (i.e.\ they contain all incomplete prefix traces of a trace) and abort closed (i.e.\ they contain all possible extensions of an aborting trace).
-The language includes binary operators: \begin{description} \item[$c \Seq d$,] sequential composition, which is associative, has the null command, $\Nil$, as its neutral element, and distributes arbitrary non-deterministic choices in its left argument \refax{Nondet-distrib-seq-right} and non-empty non-deterministic choices in its right argument \refax{Nondet-distrib-seq-left}.
-A trace of $c \Seq d$ consists of the gluing concatenation of a terminating trace of $c$ and a trace of $d$, or an incomplete or aborting trace of $c$. \item[$c \parallel d$,] parallel composition, which is associative, commutative, and distributes non-empty non-deterministic choices in both its arguments \refax{Nondet-distrib-par}.
+The language includes the following three binary operators: \begin{description} \item[$c \Seq d$,] sequential composition, that is associative, has the null command, $\Nil$, as its neutral element, and distributes arbitrary non-deterministic choices in its left argument \refax{Nondet-distrib-seq-right} and non-empty non-deterministic choices in its right argument \refax{Nondet-distrib-seq-left}.
+A trace of $c \Seq d$ consists of the gluing concatenation of a terminating trace of $c$ and a trace of $d$, or an incomplete or aborting trace of $c$.
+A gluing concatenation of a terminating trace $tr_1$ with a trace $tr_2$ requires that the final state of $tr_1$ equals the initial state of $tr_2$ and these two states become a single state in the concatenation. \item[$c \parallel d$,] parallel composition, that is associative, commutative, and distributes non-empty non-deterministic choices in both its arguments \refax{Nondet-distrib-par} because $\parallel$ is commutative.
 Because each trace records \emph{both} the behaviour of the program \emph{and} its environment, parallel composition is synchronous, and a trace of $c \parallel d$ consists of a matching of a trace of $c$ and a trace of $d$, where a program transition $\ptranssp$ of $c$ matches an environment transition $\etranssp$ of $d$ to give $\ptranssp$ for $c \parallel d$ (or vice versa) and an environment transition $\etranssp$ for both $c$ and $d$ matches to give the same environment transition for $c \parallel d$.
+Note that a program transition of $c$ cannot match a program transition of $d$, leading to the interleaving of their program transitions.
 If either $c$ or $d$ aborts, so does $c \parallel d$.
-Note that a program transition of $c$ cannot match a program transition of $d$, leading to the interleaving of their program transitions. \item[$c \together d$,] weak conjunction, which is associative, commutative, idempotent, and distributes non-empty non-deterministic choices in both its arguments \refax{Nondet-distrib-conj}.
-A trace of $c \together d$ is either a trace of both $c$ and $d$, or it is an aborting trace of $c$ that matches an incomplete trace of $d$ up to the point of abort (or vice versa).
-Weak conjunction ($c \together d$) behaves like strong conjunction ($c \meet d$) unless either operand aborts, in which case the weak conjunction aborts. \end{description}
+Termination of $c \parallel d$ corresponds to termination of both $c$ and $d$. \item[$c \together d$,] weak conjunction, that is associative, commutative, idempotent, and distributes non-empty non-deterministic choices in both its arguments \refax{Nondet-distrib-conj} because $\together$ is commutative.
+A trace of $c \together d$ is either a trace of both $c$ and $d$, or it is an aborting trace of $c$ that equals an incomplete trace of $d$ up to the point of abort of $c$ (or vice versa).
+Weak conjunction ($c \together d$) behaves like strong conjunction ($c \meet d$) unless either operand aborts, in which case the weak conjunction aborts.
+Termination of $c \together d$ corresponds to termination of both $c$ and $d$. \end{description}